Table of Contents

 Cosmetic dentists can use various dental treatments to help mask teeth affected by fluorosis.

-When dentists identify staining on a patient’s teeth, dentists can perform deep cleaning and polishing techniques during a dental check-up and cleaning.
+When dentists identify staining on a patient’s teeth, they can perform deep cleaning and polishing techniques during a comprehensive check-up and clean.

-It is vital to consult a dentist for professional diagnosis and recommendations specific to your needs before undergoing any procedures.
+Before undergoing any procedures, it is vital to consult a dentist for a professional diagnosis and recommendations specific to your needs.

-- Deep cleaning and polishing can help to remove surface stains.
+- Deep teeth cleaning and polishing can help remove surface stains.
 Combining a deep clean with dental tooth whitening can result in significant improvements.
-Although, teeth whitening can temporarily make the appearance of fluorosis more prominent.
+However, teeth whitening can temporarily make the appearance of fluorosis more prominent.
 Therefore, patients seeking optimum results may recommend consecutive teeth whitening treatments.

-- Composite or Porcelain Veneers are highly effective methods since this procedure can instantly improve the appearance of your smile.
-Veneers will cover the face of each treated tooth, removing the appearance of past fluorosis.
-Veneers also improve teeth’ shape and size, fill minor gaps, overall white colour (shade), and align.
+- Composite Veneers or Porcelain Veneers are highly effective methods since this procedure can instantly improve the appearance of your smile.
+Veneers cover the face of each treated tooth, removing the appearance of past fluorosis.
+Veneers also improve teeth’s shape and size, fill minor gaps, and improve overall white colour (shade).

 - Bonding Edge Bonding is a popular, effective method that coats the tooth or affected area with a solid, natural-looking resin on top of your enamel.
 The difference between bonding and composite veneers is that bonding only covers a small part of the tooth.
 In comparison, composite veneers cover the entire visual area of the tooth.

-- Dental Crowns are porcelain teeth covering the whole natural tooth after being shaved down to a post-like structure to hold the crown.
+- Dental Crowns are porcelain teeth that cover the whole natural tooth after being shaved down to a post-like structure to hold the crown.
 This process may depend upon the patient’s functional and aesthetic needs, which a dentist determines.
-Porcelain Veneers differ from Dental Crowns since they only cover the front of the tooth and are less invasive.
-Porcelain Veneers are less invasive since they do not require as much tooth to be shaven down.
+Porcelain Veneers differ from Dental Crowns in that they only cover the front of the tooth and are less invasive.

 Book in with a dentist near me regarding dental fluorosis